Kerala – Culture and Tradition

 The Edakkal Caves in Wayanad have stone carving dating back to 5,000 B.C.
 The first recorded history is seen only in the inscription of the Mauryan Emperor, Ashoka.
 During the Sangam period, three major powers ruled over the different parts of Kerala.
 Ays in the south, the Cheras in central Kerala and Ezhimalas to the north.

 The Arabs and Jewish traders were the first to frequent the Malabar coast and start exporting Kerala spices to the west.
-These result in the arrival of Christianity and Islam into Kerala.
+These resulted in the arrival of Christianity and Islam into Kerala.

 With the destruction of the Jerusalem Church by the Romans, the jew fled from Israel and reached Kerala.
 In 644 A.D.
 Malik Iben dinar constructed many mosques and popularise Islam.